Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 - The skin under your splint is red, or you have a new sore.

-- There is a bad smell coming from your splint.
+- You notice a bad smell coming from your splint.